esvit/ng-table/README.md

 * [Table with external control of data](http://bazalt-cms.com/ng-table/example/14)
 * [Export to CSV](http://bazalt-cms.com/ng-table/example/15)

+## Configuring ng-table
+For a list of configuration options available, see [Configuring your table with ngTableParams](https://github.com/esvit/ng-table/wiki/Configuring-your-table-with-ngTableParams)

 #### PS
 Let me know if you are using **ng-table**.
 It will motivate me to work harder.
 And if you like **ng-table**, just email me and add your website [here](http://bazalt-cms.com/ng-table/who-is-using)